Rexayo/mograph.gallery/README.md

 ### GitHub Pages

-Initially, the project was named "Flyp" and I renamed it to "Click Match!" after the repository was created.
-Github's flexibility enabled me to do this without any loss of data.

-The project was deployed to GitHub Pages using the following steps...
+The project was deployed to Heroku using the following steps...

-1. Log in to GitHub and locate the [GitHub Repository](https://github.com/Rexayo/click-match)
+1. Log in to Heroku and locate the [project](https://github.com/Rexayo/click-match)
 2. At the top of the Repository (not top of page), locate the "Settings" button on the menu.
 3. Scroll down the Settings page until you locate the "GitHub Pages" Section.
 4. Under "Source", click the dropdown called "None" and select "Master Branch".